aurictest/auric-finance/README.md

 The governance then can set the rebaser.
 The rebaser is the only address allowed to initiate a rebase.
 The current implementation provides a rebaser called BasicMonetaryPolicy that uses oracles to checkpoint price every hour, and maintains a running average price of gold (XAU) and AUSC.
-If the price of AUSC diverts by more than 5% from XAU, anyone externally owned account can initiate a rebase through this smart contract.
-The restriction to exteranlly owned accounts is made to avoid possible market manipulations (e.g. by flashloans) as the price of AUSC is to be taken from DEXes such as Uniswap.
+If the price of AUSCM diverts by more than 5% from XAU, anyone externally owned account can initiate a rebase through this smart contract.
+The restriction to exteranlly owned accounts is made to avoid possible market manipulations (e.g. by flashloans) as the price of AUSCM is to be taken from DEXes such as Uniswap.
 The price of XAU is to be taken from Chainlink's oracle.
 The BasicMonetaryPolicy is an abstract smart contract, i.e., it does not implement the functions for reading the price from Uniswap and Chainlink.
 For the purposes of the audit, assume that the